dotnet/project-system/docs/repo/working-project-properties.md

 # Project Configuration Properties & Project Properties

-In the following discussion, I am using C# as a reference but this discussion holds true for VB as well.
+In the following discussion, C# is used as a reference but this discussion holds true for VB as well.

 In General, we have 2 ways to get the Project Configuration Properties.
 One is through the Project IVSHierarchy’s GetProperty using IVsCfgBrowseObject and other is through Automation, via DTE.